cohesity/ansible-collection/docs/modules/cohesity_migrate_vm.rst

   name (True, str, None)
     Descriptor to assign to the Recovery Job.
 The Recovery Job name will consist of the name_date_time format.

-  network_connected (optional, bool, True)
-    Specifies whether the network should be left in disabled state.
-Attached network is enabled by default.
-Set this flag to true to disable it.

   network_name (optional, str, None)